 As of November 30, 2020, we had issued and outstanding 20,762,591 shares of our common stock and 7,725,045 shares of our Series A Preferred Stock.
-This offering is a "Qualified IPO" under the rights and terms of the Series A Preferred Stock as described below, and consequently, the Series A Preferred Stock will convert to common stock upon completion of this offering.
+We expect this offering to be a "Qualified IPO" under the rights and terms of the Series A Preferred Stock as described below, and consequently, we expect the Series A Preferred Stock to convert to common stock upon completion of this offering.